jackkuipers/iBGe/README.md

 ## Session Info

-The files were checked with:
+The Sachs analyses were run with:

 * R version 4.1.2
 * BiDAG version 2.0.6
 * Bestie version 0.1.5

+While the simulations were run on a cluster with

+* R version 3.6.0
+* BiDAG version 2.0.4